m3hu1/impostor/README.md

 # Impostor

 Impostor is a Python script that identifies Instagram accounts you are following but are not following you back.
-It uses the `instaloader` library to interact with Instagram and fetch follower and following data.
+It uses the `instaloader` library to interact with Instagram and fetch follower and following data.<br>

+**No need to use any fishy third-party apps!**

 ## Installation